ctlab/itmo_parsat/README.md

-# How to build and run.
+# How to build and run

 ## Build
 ```console